 Guide to the Gap Year

-Every year, more students, parents, and educators come to see a gap year as an important part of the transition to college.
+Every year, more students, parents, and educators realize the benefits of a gap year as an important part of the transition to college and life.

 What is a gap year?

 While we hope you'll consider our industry-leading gap year programs, we know they're not right for everyone.
 This guide will help you choose the best gap year option for you.
 Rather talk to a gap year expert?
 Submit in the form below.
 Don't worry, we'll never share your contact information.

 Thinking Beyond Border Gap Year Programs

 Your gap year should be the experience of a lifetime, shaping your future with passion and purpose.
 For the last twelve years, Thinking Beyond Borders has set the standard for transformational gap year programs while going beyond to also empower students to become lifelong change makers.
 We offer programs rich in experiential learning where students make lifelong friends, build a global community, and prepare for a life of critical knowledge.Explore the Programs

 A "gap year" is typically a period between high school and beginning college.
 This time can either be a semester or a full year away from traditional classroom studies.
 Gap years come in all shapes and sizes.
 They include participating in organized gap year programs abroad or domestically, working in a field of interest, civil service in the military or a national service organization, pursuing arts or athletics, and traveling the world as a tourist.